willsjacobsen/heroku-test-site/readme.txt

-This project deploys a static one page website to heroku for the first time.
+This project deploys a static one-page website to heroku for the first time.